Vernon Hill (sculptor): St Columba's Church, London

 Maufe was the architect for the re-building of St Columba's Church, Pont Street, London, which had been destroyed in 1941 during World War II.
 Hill provided interior and exterior stone sculptures for the construction between 1950 and 1955.
 Maufe described the finished work as "of an especial beauty."

 St John's College, Cambridge

 Also commissioned by Maufe, Hill completed an architectural sculpture of the arms of St John's College, Cambridge, for the north side of North Court.

 Church of St Thomas the Apostle, Hanwell

-Hill sculpted several works out of Weldon stone for Maufe's church of St Thomas the Apostle, Hanwell.
-These included a sculpture of doves over the north door and one of two birds eating a bunch of grapes, depicting the Communion, over the west door.
+Hill sculpted several works from Weldon stone for Maufe's church of St Thomas the Apostle, Hanwell.
+These included a sculpture of a dove over the north door and one of two birds eating a unch of grapes, depicting the Eucharist, over the west door.
 He also carved a Virgin and Child and a font.
 The font includes symbols for Christ, such as the ΙΧΘΥΣ cypher and an image of a fish.
 He also made a sculpture of Saint Christopher.